andreeapanait99/Pixel-Breakout/README.md

 - Arduino UNO board

 ## Game idea
 Pixel Breakout is a game inspired by the classic 70s game Atari Breakout.
 Similar to Atari Breakout, in Pixel Breakout a layer of bricks lines the top third of the matrix.
 A ball travels across the matrix, bouncing off the top and side walls.
 When a brick is hit, it is destroyed.
 The player loses a life when the ball touches the bottom of the matrix.
-To prevent this from happening, the player has a movable paddle to bounce the ball upward, keeping it in play.
+To prevent this from happening, the player has a movable paddle which is controlled by a joystick to bounce the ball upward, keeping it in play.

 ## Game modes
 Both game modes offer 3 lives.